-Get permission to email your recipients through an online opt-in process or have received explicit permission offline.
-Developing a positive relationship with your list is the most important step to help your mailings reach the inbox; so don't jeopardize it - and your company's reputation - with overly aggressive tactics.
-Clearly label your email as coming FROM the person or company that has a relationship with the recipient.
-If you use a FROM label that a recipient doesn't recognize, it may prompt them to unsubscribe or worse complain to their ISP about you, even if they may actually be interested in your products. □ Provide an easy and obvious way to opt-out from your mailings and remove them quickly from your mailings when asked.
-It's the law and it reflects favorably when you act responsibly.
-Trust me, you don't need the negative publicity that accompanies a "spammer" tag. ☐ Make sure your SUBJECT LINE reflects the content of your email.
-When recipients think they're being tricked into opening email they often become resentful - and unsubscribe in mass numbers. □ Provide a valid postal address in each email message and an easy way for recipients to contact you or the company responsible for sending your email.
-It's another avenue of communication with customers, and another opportunity to prove your value.
-Only send content that is relevant to what recipients requested.
-If you start emailing irrelevant offers, they're more likely to unsubscribe.
+- Make sure you have been granted permission to email your recipients through an online opt-in process or have been provided explicit permission offline.
+Developing a positive relationship with your recipients is the most important step you can take to help your mailings reach their inboxes, so don't jeopardize it - and your company's reputation - with overly aggressive tactics. - Ensure the mailing is clearly labeled as coming FROM the person or company that has a relationship with the recipient.
+If you use a FROM label that a recipient doesn't recognize, it may prompt them to unsubscribe or worse complain to their ISP about you, even if they are actually interested in your services. - ✓ Give your recipients an easy and obvious way to opt-out or unsubscribe from your mailings and remove them quickly from your mailings if they have already done so.
+It's the law and it reflects favorably upon your company when you act in a responsible manner.
+You don't need the negative publicity that accompanies the "spammer" tag. - Make sure your SUBJECT LINE reflects the content of your email.
+When recipients think they're being tricked into opening the email they often become resentful - and unsubscribe in mass numbers. - ✓ Provide a valid postal address in each email message, as well an easy way for recipients to contact you or the company responsible for sending your email.
+It's the law, and it provides another avenue of communication with the customer, which is another opportunity to prove your worth.

-Remind list members where you obtained their contact information and why they are receiving your message.
-Sometimes people forget that they signed up to receive your email, especially if it's been a while since you've last communicated.
-Create an ongoing relationship with your list members.
+- ✓ Only email your recipients content that is relevant to what they've requested.
+If you start emailing irrelevant offers, they're more likely to unsubscribe. - Remind your recipients where you obtained their contact information and why they are receiving your message.
+Sometimes people forget that they signed up to receive your email, especially if it's been a while since you've last communicated. - Create an ongoing relationship with your list members.
 Building a mutually beneficial email relationship - like all relationships - takes time and care.
-Mail to your list on a regular basis.
-Ask members to add you to their address books so they recognize your messages when they arrive.
-In many cases, once you're entered in an address book, your images will display properly and your emails will be directed straight to the inbox, not into the bulk folder.
-Test, Test, Test: Segment your list, try presenting different offers, using different subject lines, and mailing on different days of the week to determine when you receive the best response.
-Combine both images and text in your emails.
-Then, if graphics are stripped from your emails due to the recipients' preferences, at least they can read your intended message.
-If you must use an image as the dominant form of communication (we know, some graphic designers won't have it any other way), then insert a link at the top of the email that lets people read a hosted version of the message in a browser.
-Run your email through a spam filter before you launch your campaign.
+Mail to your list on a regular basis. - Ask your recipients to add you to their address books so they recognize your messages when they arrive.
+In many cases, once you're entered in an address book, your images will display properly and your emails will be directed straight to the inbox, not into the bulk folder. - Test, Test, Test: Segment your list, try presenting different offers, using different subject lines, and mailing on different days of the week to determine when you receive the best response. - ✓ Combine both images and text in your emails.
+Then, if graphics are stripped from your emails due to the recipients' preferences, at least they are left with text they can read.
+If you must use an image as the dominant form of communication (we know, some graphic designers won't have it any other way!), then insert a link at the top of the email that lets people read the message without interference.
+Also provide a link that directs your recipients to a "hosted" version as well. - Run your email through a spam filter before you launch your campaign.
 If words get caught in the filter, replace them with alternatives that will pass the test before proceeding with your mailing.
+This easy-to-perform trial may dramatically reduce the risk of your email being mislabeled as spam.